SmartDengg/android-clean-architecture-boilerplate/README.md

 and demonstrates how to use **Clean Architecture** in Android.
 It does not run independently, it's just a code example, so you have to understand it by reading the article.

+*note: This demo can not run independently, it just helps you understand the article better.*

 Blog address on the jianshu: [《Clean architecture on Android》](http://www.jianshu.com/p/3edcf85539a6).